Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex

-Noble gases Time Projection Chambers (TPCs) with electroluminescent amplification is a technology that has revolutionized dark matter searches in the last 20 years by allowing for a large exposure with high sensitivity to low energy depositions in the active volume thanks to its intrinsic signal amplification.
-In this case the GanESS collaboration proposes to use a single-phase high-pressure gas electroluminescent TPC providing the capability to change between different noble gases operation with no modification of the detector.
-The high pressure gas TPC is a technology that has been largely developed for neutrinoless double beta decay searches within the NEXT Collaboration~\cite{NEXT:2025yqw} and can be extended to low energy searches.
-Fig.\ \ref{fig:ganess_detector} shows a transverse cut of the design of the GanESS detector, with two symmetric TPCs of 30 cm drift length and 60 cm diameter with a common cathode.
+Fig.~\ref{fig:ganess_detector} shows a transverse cut of the design of the GanESS detector, with two symmetric TPCs of 30 cm drift length and 60 cm diameter with a common cathode.
 The two TPCs are placed inside a stainless steel 316Ti radio-pure alloy that allows the detector to operate above 35 bar.
 Two electroluminescent regions are responsible for the signal amplification in each side of the detector.
 That signal is read by a plane of 19 Hamamatsu R11410-20 3 inch PMTs just behind the amplification region.
 These PMTs are protected from the pressure volume by an 8 mm thick sapphire window sealed with a steel frame.
 The windows are coated with a resistive polymer (PEDOT) to guarantee proper grounding on the surface and prevent any field leackage into the PMT.
 On top of the polymer, we added a coating of tetraphenyl butadiene (TPB) to transform the VUV light emitted by noble gases into blue light, for which sapphire is not opaque.
 In addition, the inner walls of the TPCs are covered by teflon panels also coated with TPB to maximize light collection.
 The GanESS detector will use the vessel and PMTs employed for the NEXT-White detector~\cite{NEXT:2018rgj} where all materials were screened and characterized for neutrinoless double-beta decay searches~\cite{NEXT:2019rum}.